The intelligent electricity distribution network (Smart Grid) is the backbone of the energy system.

 This smart grid application example involves the utilization of flexible LEM ART Rogowski coil sensors in conjunction with a smart meter connected to the low-voltage (LV) side of a distribution transformer within an MV/LV substation.

 This innovative approach offers a more cost-effective distribution grid management without the need for additional sensors on the MV side.
-The smart meter, when coupled with the ART coils, achieves an overall accuracy better than 1%, increasing the accuracy of conventional Class 0.5 meters typically paired with Class 0.5 current transformers (CTs).
+The smart meter, when coupled with the ART coils, achieves an overall accuracy better than 1%, increasing the accuracy achieved with conventional current transformers (CTs).

 In the MV/LV substation, the power flow is transformed from medium to low voltage.
 Inside the low voltage board, the smart meter allows to monitor constantly the power quality and to plan the predictive maintenance.
 The three Rogowski sensors ART transmit the informations from the cables to the energy meter.